 Select the container format.

-Select the output format and type of SBOM you would like to generate and click Export SBOM.
-A file containing the SBOM will download from your browser.
+Select the output format and type of SBOM you would like to generate.

 Click Export VEX to generate a Vulnerability Exchange (VEX) file for the package version.